Hussainajhar8/tech257_aws/README.md

 3. Make sure the security group for the database has an inbound rule open on port 27017

 Verify the connection by checking if the application is connected properly:
-- Add the /posts extension to the application address (<application-domain>/posts).
+- Add the /posts extension to the application address (<application-domain>/posts). <br>

 This should display the correct webpage.

 ![alt text](img/readme_img/image-9.png)